Massimo Troisi: Cinema

 Troisi wrote, directed, and starred in his first film, Ricomincio da tre ("I Start Over from Three") in 1981.
 He achieved wide success and critical praise, establishing himself as one of the most talented new Italian directors of the 1980s.
 Like his second film, Ricomincio da tre is centered on the troublesome love life of a Neapolitan character, partly inspired by Troisi's youth, as well as featuring Lello Arena.
 Scusate il ritardo, similar to the preceding one, was released in 1983, and had Giuliana De Sio as co-star.

 Troisi starred opposite Roberto Benigni in Non ci resta che piangere (1984), in which they play two friends who are accidentally transported back in time to the 15th century; there they meet Leonardo da Vinci and, upon realising which age they are in, travel to Spain to try to stop Christopher Columbus from discovering the Americas.

 After some small acting roles, in 1987 Troisi directed Le vie del Signore sono finite, set during the Fascist era.
 The film won a Silver Ribbon for best screenplay.
 In the following years, he starred alongside Marcello Mastroianni, in Ettore Scola's Splendor (1989), Che ora è?
 (1989, who earned him and Mastroianni the Volpi Cup for Best Actor) and Il viaggio di Capitan Fracassa (1990).
 His last film as director (also as screenwriter and actor) was Pensavo fosse amore, invece era un calesse (1991), again centering on the everyday difficulties of love between a man and a woman (portrayed by Francesca Neri).

 Il Postino and death

 Troisi came to international fame through the success of Il Postino: The Postman, directed by Michael Radford.
-While working with an increasingly weakened heart from his teenage bout with rheumatic fever, Troisi died in 1994 of a heart attack in his sister's house at Infernetto, Rome, 12 hours after the camera stopped working and main filming on Il Postino had finished.
+While working with an increasingly weakened heart from his teenage bout with rheumatic fever, Troisi died in 1994 of a heart attack in his sister's house at Infernetto, Rome, 12 hours after the camera stopped rolling and main filming on Il Postino had finished.
 It was reported that he postponed surgery to complete the film.